Involvement of local people

 There are opportunities to visit the women in Abu Silla and Tarfa who weave Bedouin rugs from the wool of goats, camels and sheep.
 Guests are welcome to purchase the rugs directly from the families.

 In the past, the High Mountains would receive several days of rain in the year, enough to supply the underground aquifers, springs and wells.
-Unfortunately, there has been a drought lasting over 10 years which has desiccated many of the gardens, while the few wells left are under severe strain.
-Visitors are shown how to be economical in the use of water.
+Then for 10 years the area suffered a severe drought.
+Many wells dried up and gardens became desiccated.
+Fortunately, the drought broke in 2011 and garden have been coming back to life again.
+Nevertheless, we continue to be economical in the use of water.
 All toilets are dry composting toilets.
 For drinking, only bottled water is used.
-This year, 2011, has seen the drought broken by much welcome rain though Bedouin are still cautious about the future.

 Service and hospitality